behroozbc/Seminar-KG-Hosting/pages/relational-databases.md

 </v-click>
 <v-clicks>

-- Each class in the knowledge graph is represented as a table.
+- Each class in the KG is represented as a table.

 - Properties of the class are represented as columns.

-- Properties without value assertions in the knowledge graph may result in columns with NULL values, leading to sparse tables (many NULLs).
+- Properties without value assertions in the KG may result in columns with NULL values, leading to sparse tables (many NULLs).

 - For Queries use join with other classes(table).
 </v-clicks>